JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-12/deploy-a-net-core-8-app-to-azure-with-logging/index.md

 ## Deploy the Application to Microsoft Azure

+{{< blockcontainer jli-notice-note "Note">}}

+Yes, I could have deployed the application with a CI/CD on Azure DevOps.

+However, the aim here was to carry out a quick POC, e.g. “_Proof Of Concept_” to provide an estimate to the end

+{{< /blockcontainer >}}

 Now, let’s deploy the application to the newly created _App Service_.

 Right-click on the project and select _Publish._